mehulcode12/Pong-Air-Hockey-2-Player-Game-using-turtle-graphics-python/README.txt

 Frequently Asked Questions;

 How to run this game?
-  1.Download the zip file:-
+  1. Download the zip file:- https://github.com/mehulcode12/Pong-Air-Hockey-2-Player-Game-using-turtle-graphics-python/archive/refs/heads/main.zip
-  2.Extract those files to a specified location
+  2. Extract those files to a specified location
-  3.open and run the "main.py" file
+  3. open and run the "main.py" file

 I don't have python installed on my machine?
   Don't worry, A exe file will be provided for that case